programs-forensic-engineering-990x358

 Online and Hybrid Programs in Forensic Engineering

-In some cases, students will find that it is more advantageous to take some of their courses online.
-While they may be available in the future, as of 2020 there are no forensic engineering programs that are available entirely online.
-However, some engineering colleges are able to offer online and hybrid options for individual courses and this includes Stanford University, which offers both master’s degrees in electrical engineering and mechanical engineering online as well as other degrees and many graduate certificates.
+In some cases, students will find it more advantageous to take some of their courses online.
+While they may be available in the future, as of 2024, just one forensic engineering program is available entirely online.
+However, some engineering colleges can offer online and hybrid options in related areas.

 Forensic Engineering Credentialing